jaredvasquez/CNN-HowManyFingers/README.md

 The model's predictions are sensitive to shadows and lighting in the region of interest.
 The model can also be sensitive to features in the background.
 Refined image processing could be more robust to the lighting and able to isolate the hands features better.
-Alternatively, additional training data or augmentation with busy bakgrounds and various lighting might make the model more robust.
+Alternatively, additional training data or augmentation with busy backgrounds and various lighting might make the model more robust.